ms337/ms337/README.md

 I am a final year CS undergraduate in Canada.
 My technical skills are in backend engineering and machine learning, developed through projects and 12 months of internship experiences.

-I am graduating in April 2022 and thus I am currently looking for summer internships and new grad roles in software engineering and related technical areas.
+I am graduating in May 2022 and thus I am currently looking for summer internships and new grad roles in software engineering and related technical areas.

 ## Currently